Engine 1

 Cross-vendor NGS Interpretation API

 Stop building parsers for every lab.
-UNMIRI's API handles Foundation Medicine, Tempus, Caris, Guardant, Natera, NeoGenomics, Strata, Personalis, and OmniSeq with unified FHIR Genomics output.
+UNMIRI's API handles Foundation Medicine, Tempus, Caris, Guardant, Natera, NeoGenomics, Strata, Personalis, and OmniSeq (LabCorp) with unified FHIR Genomics output.
 Variant normalization, biomarker extraction, CDx eligibility flags, and trial matching ship in the response, deterministically rendered, with provenance on every field.

 Section 1